• Home

 Chai in India

-You can make Masala Chai with freshly crushing the whole spices when making tea or using a Masala Chai powder or tea bag.
-(See how happy she looks?
-This is what chai does for me when I do have it).
+You can make Masala Chai by freshly crushing whole spices when making tea or using a Masala Chai powder or tea bag.

 Having a ready made masala chai powder or the bag makes life easier.
-Many homes make their own blend.
-I don't make it often enough to have my own blend.
+Many homes make their own chai spice blend.

 The main ingredients to make Masala Tea are very basic and pretty much the same in all recipes.
 What varies is the quantity of spices and spices used to make the chai.
 Some like to add lots of ginger (my husband), others lots of cardamom (me) and others may prefer only whole spices.